Renewable Electricity Expansion

-Based on current rates of growth and available technologies, renewable energy—solar, wind, geothermal, and biomass—could provide 10% of U.S. electricity by 2020, according to a National Research Council report released June 15.
+At current growth rates and using technologies available today, renewable energy sources—solar, wind, geothermal, and biomass—could provide 10% of U.S. electricity by 2020, according to a June 15 National Research Council report.

+The report, "Electricity from Renewable Resources," is part of a series of energy studies by NRC, says Lawrence T. Papay, who chaired the panel and is chief executive officer of PQR, a California energy consulting firm.
+A final report is expected in mid-July and is intended to serve as an energy-issues guide for Congress and the Administration.

-However, these sources of non-hydroelectric power generate less than 2.5% of U.S. electricity today, and under a business-as-usual scenario, they would reach only 8% of U.S. need by 2030, says the report.
-However, looking just at wind, recently applied consistent and aggressive policies to encourage wind's development have put this source of renewable energy on a growth curve to reach 8% by 2020, says K. John Holmes, who is the NRC staff director for this study.
+The renewable energy report notes that the four sources analyzed in the study generate less than 2.5% of U.S. electricity today, and had been expected under a business-as-usual scenario to supply only 8% of U.S. needs by 2030.
+However, considering only wind energy, the report notes that policies that recently have been applied to encourage wind's development have put this source alone on a path to produce 8% of the nation's electricity by 2020.

-But to achieve these rates, the report says, policies should be in place to encourage advanced technologies, more financial investments, and greater deployment of renewable sources of electricity.
+But to achieve these rates, the report says, policies must be in place to encourage the development of advanced technologies, more financial investments, and greater deployment of renewable sources of electricity.

-The report primarily concentrated on wind and solar and noted that these two sources of renewable energy offer larger total energy and electricity potential in the near term than do the others.
-It notes that solar power has the potential to provide several thousand fold more electricity than the nation currently needs; land-based wind turbines could provide 10% to 20% of national electricity demand based only on land-based installations.
+The report primarily concentrates on wind and solar.
+These two sources of renewable energy offer greater electricity potential in the near term than do geothermal or biomass, notes Papay, who adds that the panel felt biomass is more likely to be a feedstock for biofuels than a source of electricity.
+Solar power has the potential to provide thousands of times as much electricity as the nation currently needs, and land-based wind turbine installations could provide 10 to 20% of U.S. electricity demand, according to the report.

-However, to reach a 20% level would require $100 billion in new investments and 100,000 wind turbines, the report says, relying on Department of Energy data.
-On the other hand, the report says 140,000 new jobs would be created and 20% of carbon dioxide emissions that are currently generated by the electricity sector would be eliminated.
+However, to reach the 20% level, wind power would require a $100 billion investment for 100,000 wind turbines, the report points out, relying on Department of Energy data.
+In return for this investment, some 140,000 new jobs would be created and 20% of carbon dioxide emissions that are currently generated by the electricity sector would be eliminated, the report says.

-The report's authors, a mix of academics and industry executives, believe that to get beyond 20%, however, will require major scientific advances and will change the way the U.S. generates, transmits, and uses electricity.
+According to the NRC panel members, to get beyond 20% of U.S. energy needs from renewable energy sources will require major scientific advances and significant changes in the way the U.S. generates, transmits, and uses electricity.

 Holmes stresses that a "fundamentally different electricity system" will be needed.
-Advances would include a much improved long-distance electricity transmission system to move electricity around the nation, an intelligent and two-way electric grid, and much better technologies to store electricity at widely distributed sites.
-The report singles out solutions such as co-siting wind and natural gas or wind and solar generating facilities to complement and make up for the generation variability of generation sources that depend on sunshine and wind.
+Among the advances that would be necessary are a much improved long-distance electricity transmission system to move electricity around the nation and an intelligent electric grid.

+The report singles out solutions such as locating wind and natural gas facilities or wind and solar generating facilities together to complement each other and as a hedge on the inherent variability of power generation from renewable energy sources such as sunshine and wind.

-Expansion of renewables will also have many environmental and local impacts, both positive and negative.
-For instance, while fewer emissions of a host of pollutants, such as mercury, sulfur dioxide, and CO2, would result from wind and solar energy, both require significant area for installations.
+Expansion of renewables will also have many environmental and local impacts, both positive and negative, the report notes.
+For instance, while wind and solar energy emit less mercury, sulfur dioxide, CO2, and other pollutants, both would require large amounts of land for installations.

 Join the conversation